2017 Stanley Cup Final: Game six

-Patric Hörnqvist scored the Stanley Cup-clinching goal in Game 6.
+Patric Hornqvist scored the Stanley Cup-clinching goal in Game 6.

 Although game six remained scoreless through two periods, a quick whistle prevented a Predators' scoring chance that almost certainly would have resulted in a goal.
 Referee Kevin Pollock thought Matt Murray had covered a Filip Forsberg shot, but the puck was, in fact, loose in the goal crease, when Colton Sissons tapped it in.
 The game remained scoreless until the final two minutes of the third period when former Predator Patric Hornqvist scored with 1:35 left in the game.
 Nashville challenged for goaltender interference, but the on-ice ruling was upheld.
 Carl Hagelin added an empty net goal with 15 seconds remaining whilst the Penguins would win their second consecutive Stanley Cup becoming the first since the Red Wings did it against the Flyers and the Capitals in 1997 and 1998 respectively.
-Sidney Crosby was awarded the Conn Smythe Trophy as MVP of the playoffs for the second consecutive season.
+Coach Mike Sullivan became the first American-born coach to win two Stanley Cups.
+Matt Murray made 27 saves in net for Pittsburgh, making him the first goaltender since Terry Sawchuk in 1952 to close out a Stanley Cup Final with back-to-back shutouts.
+Sidney Crosby was awarded the Conn Smythe Trophy as MVP of the playoffs for the second consecutive season, becoming the first player since Mario Lemieux in 1991 and 1992 to be awarded the trophy in back-to-back years.